LyleCoryMiller/IT-Workflow-KPI-Optimization/README.md

 ## Final Thoughts 📝
 This project aligns with responsibilities of **Systems Analysts**, **Operations Analysts**, and **Business Analysts** by using structured data to evaluate IT service performance, recommend improvements, and reduce operational inefficiencies.

->This project is part of a business-focused analytics portfolio designed to support CRM, operations, and BI roles.
+> ⚠️ This project is part of a business-focused analytics portfolio designed to support CRM, operations, and BI roles.
 For more projects, visit my main GitHub portfolio.